-&lt;sup>23 US Census, 2010
+23 US Census, 2010

-Connection.
+- 4. Low Income, Minorities, Limited English: Latinx individuals are the predominant minority population in the two-county area.
+The Area Agency and its contractors are all listed in locally-available resource guides including The Silver Pages, Senior Resources Directory, and Retirement Connection.
 These publications are broadly distributed throughout the two-county area including medical offices, hospitals, home health and hospice agencies, home medical agencies, senior meal sites, and businesses where seniors congregate.
 The agency is also listed in local newspapers.
 Bi-lingual staff members, fluent in Spanish, are employed in all three field offices.
 One of the staff in the administration office is fluent in Spanish and is connected with a number of minority-based groups in the area including LInC (Latinx Interagency Committee), UNETE (farm worker group) and the Red Earth Descendants.
-The RVCOG SDS Executive Director, SDS Planner, and one of our Services Coordinators are fluent in Spanish and assist with interpretation and developing written materials in Spanish and advertisements in the local Hispanic Yellow Pages.

-- 5. Low Income, Minority, Limited English: The agency actively participates on the Jackson County Homeless Task Force, including implementation of the Jackson County 10-Year Plan to End Homelessness, Josephine County Homeless Task Force, Jackson County Community Services Consortium, the Hispanic Interagency Committee, and the Multi-Disciplinary Adult Protective Services teams (MDTs) in Jackson and Josephine Counties. - 6.
+One of the Services Coordinators is fluent in Spanish and assist with interpretation and developing written materials in Spanish and advertisements in the local Hispanic Yellow Pages. - 5.
+Low Income, Minority, Limited English: The agency actively participates on the Jackson County Homeless Task Force, including implementation of the Jackson County 10-Year Plan to End Homelessness, Josephine County Homeless Task Force, Jackson County Community Services Consortium, the Hispanic Interagency Committee, and the Multi-Disciplinary Adult Protective Services teams (MDTs) in Jackson and Josephine Counties. - 6.
 Limited English: Bi-lingual staff members, fluent in Spanish, are employed in all of our offices.
 Spanish ADRC brochures are available in each of the Area Agency's Field Offices, contractor offices (including legal aid offices) and at all meal sites.
-They are also distributed throughout the two-county area to churches, medical offices, hospitals, home health and hospice agencies, and home medical agencies. - 7.
-Limited English, Minorities: The agency actively recruits minorities and people with disabilities to work for our agency.
+They are also distributed throughout the two-county area to churches, medical offices, hospitals, home health and hospice agencies, and home medical agencies.

+- 7. Limited English, Minorities: The agency actively recruits minorities and people with disabilities to work for our agency.
 There are 11 Spanish speakers and one Tagalog speaker in our three field offices being paid a differential for their language skills. - 8.
-Native American: RVCOG SDS is participating in Regional AAA and Tribal meetings coordinated by Community Services and Supports, Oregon's State

-Unit on Aging.
+Native American: RVCOG SDS is participating in Regional AAA and Tribal meetings coordinated by Community Services and Supports Unit (CSSU), Oregon's State Unit on Aging.
 These meetings are helping RVCOG SDS build relationships with the tribes who have members living in the Jackson and Josephine County Area.
 The focus is on increasing outreach to educate the tribal elders about services and resources.
-The agency conducted outreach for a needs assessment survey through the Klamath and Cow Creek Tribal Agencies, and received a number of surveys back from members of both tribes living in our service area.

-9. Lesbian, Gay, Bisexual and Transgender (LGBT): RVCOG SDS continues to reach out to the LGBTQ+ community to educate about services and resources.
+The agency conducted outreach for a needs assessment survey through the Klamath and Cow Creek Tribal Agencies, and received a number of surveys back from members of both tribes living in our service area. - 9.
+Lesbian, Gay, Bisexual and Transgender (LGBTQ+): In Oregon, 5.6% of the population identifies as LGBTQ+.
+RVCOG SDS continues to reach out to the LGBTQ+ community to educate about services and resources.
 One of our SAC members and our local Community Services and Supports liaison have strong contacts with the local LGBTQ+ communities and have been assisting with outreach.
 The Southern Oregon Center for Community Partnerships, RVCOG SDS's non-profit, continues to spend down a small fund designated for the LGBTQ+ community.
 The Center was a sponsor for the 2019 Southern Oregon LGBTQ+ Health Wellness Summit and the agency sponsored a four-part 2020 LGBTQ+ Health Education Lecture Series for Healthcare Professionals.

-B - 3 AAA Services and Administration:
+B - 3 AAA Services and Administration